rant-lang/reference/src/stdlib/collections.md

 Creates a shuffled copy of a list.

+### [sift: list; target-size]

+Removes random elements from a list in-place until the number of elements in the list reaches `target-size`.
+If the number of elements in the list is less than or equal to `target-size`, this function does nothing.

+### [sifted: list; target-size]

+Returns a copy of a list with random elements removed until the number of elements in the list copy reaches `target-size`.
+If the number of elements in the list is less than or equal to `target-size`, this function simply returns an exact copy of the original list.

+### [squish: list; target-size]

+Merges random adjacent elements in a list using addition until the number of elements in the list reaches `target-size`.
+If the number of elements in the list is less than or equal to `target-size`, this function does nothing.

+### [squished: list; target-size]

+Returns a copy of a list with random adjacent elements merged using addition until the number of elements in the list copy reaches `target-size`.
+If the number of elements in the list is less than or equal to `target-size`, this function simply returns an exact copy of the original list.

 ### [sort: list]

 Sorts the elements of a list in-place in ascending order.